Please see the Internal Medicine wepbage for information on Internal Medicine stage 1 and stage 2 training.

 Previous versions of the curriculum are no longer available online but copies can be requested from firstname.lastname@example.org.

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
-ARCP decision aids were revised to reflect the changes to the assessment and review process from August 2014 and replace all previous versions.
+The current curriculum can be found below.

 Guidance for completing Educational Supervisor reports (ESR) 2023

 For the upcoming 2023 ARCPs, trainees in dual specialties will need educational supervisor reports (ESRs) that cover the generic, IM and specialty CiPs.
 ESRs for both specialty and IM can now be generated on ePortfolio.
 The specialty ESR contains all the generic, IM and specialty CiPs whilst the IM ESR contains the generic and IM CiPs.
 Ideally, each trainee should have 2 ESRs for their two ARCPs.
 However, where the education supervisor is the same for both specialty and IM, completing the specialty ESR will be sufficient as this cover all CiPs and avoids duplication.
 A flowchart on who needs to rate which CiPs is available here